piccobit/sisco/README.md

 **Areas** allow you to define multiple **services** with the same name.
 Think of it as some sort of *prefix*. **Tags** can be added to **services**, allowing you to group them for example by functionality.

-## API Endpoints
+## REST API Endpoints

-All API endpoints are currently starting with `/api/v1`.
+All REST API endpoints are currently starting with `/api/v1`.

 ### Authentication & Authorization

-Authentication and authorization is done by posting the following JSON data to the API endpoint `/api/v1/login`:
+Authentication and authorization is done by posting the following JSON data to the REST API endpoint `/api/v1/login`:

 Example `login.json`: